-In contrast to Amazon, where independent authors are encouraged to upload their books from their private accounts, in China the option of publishing digital books is reserved exclusively for government-licensed publishers.
-In addition, every book is subjected to governmental censorship and must receive approval for marketing before being put on a website.
+In China the option of publishing digital books is Available.
 Each website has different requirements when it comes to file type and required information about every book (meta-data), and the user language on all is, of course, Chinese.

 China does have an English book market, mainly popular among academics, English speakers living in China, and Chinese citizens looking to improve their English, but the significant book market is in Chinese.
 The most successful genres today in China are non-fiction and how-to, thrillers, romance, belles-lettres, and children’s books.